bottlesdevs/programs/Reviews/gog.md

 Additional notes: n/a

 **Is it showing alerts or other warnings?**
-Grade: Gold
+Grade: Platinum
-Additional notes: Despite it runs, comes with a warning that alerts the user about problems with the disk that is not in the NTFS filesystem.
+Additional n/a

 **Does it show graphical glitches?**
-Grade: Silver
+Grade: Gold
-Additional notes: Lag on scroll and animations but not int the Store page.
+Additional notes: Lag on launch but works smoothly after login.

 **Does it require some tweaking in order to work properly?
 (Out of normal software configuration)**
 Grade: Platinum